karimarttila/karimarttila.github.io/_posts/2017-02-22-inner-motivation-always-beats-outer-motivation.md

 If you got interested about the power of inner motivation you can next watch an excellent animated presentation of [Dan Pink's lecture](https://www.youtube.com/watch?v=u6XAPnuFjJc) about it.

 *The writer has double majors: Master of Arts (Psychology) and Master of Science (Software Engineering).
-The writer has spent his career in softare industry but still reads various psychology related articles with great interest.*
+The writer has spent his career in the field of software industry but still reads various psychology related articles with great interest.*